bacontime/blog-mirror/nature/clades.md

 [True shrews](https://www.youtube.com/watch?v=aFBp-iNTwBc) are a clade, closely related to hedgehogs.
 But there are also [tree shrews](https://www.youtube.com/watch?v=yt2ckFI2xwc) and [elephant shrews](https://www.youtube.com/watch?v=rvemPyOJZEY).
-All three of these creatures were once thought to be closely related, but tree shrews are now know to be more closely related to primates, and elephants shrews are known to be more closely related to elephants than they are to true shrews (that's not a joke).
+All three of these creatures were once thought to be closely related, but tree shrews are now know to be more closely related to primates, and elephant shrews are known to be more closely related to elephants than they are to true shrews (that's not a joke).

 The smallest clade that includes all of these shrews is *Placentalia*, encompassing all of the placental mammals - sheep, whales, elephants, you, your dog...

 A similar argument could be made to expand 'mole' to apply to all placental mammals, by way of the true moles and the golden moles.
 But 'shrew' sounds funnier, and I've heard it said that the shrew's bodyplan is in some sense the 'default' mammalian bodyplan.

-(There's also various species called "marsupial shrews" and "shrew possums", which would expand our shrew clade to include all the placental mammals and the marsupials.
+There's also various species called "marsupial shrews" and "shrew possums", which would expand our shrew clade to include all the placental mammals and the marsupials.
 But unlike the previous shrews mentioned, biologists never grouped marsupial shrews together in the same clade with the other shrews; the pouch makes the difference clear.
 And besides, there are also creatures called "marsupial mice", "marsupial moles", "marsupial tapirs", and the "Tasmanian tiger".
 And in Chinese, kangaroos are called "pocket rats".
-People just weren't being very creative when they named some of these critters.)
+People just weren't being very creative when they named some of these marsupial critters.